Indonesian Fascist Party

-The Indonesian Fascist Party (Partai Fasis Indonesia, Partij Fascist Indonesia or Indonesische Fascistische Partij, PFI) was a short-lived Fascist political party founded in Bandung, Dutch East Indies in the summer of 1933 by a Javanese economist and politician named Notonindito.
-Although it did not last long and is poorly documented, it is often cited as an example of how European Fascist ideas could manifest themselves in an Asian context, as well as appearing in conspiracy literature exaggerating its importance.
+The Indonesian Fascist Party (Partai Fasis Indonesia, Partij Fascist Indonesia or Indonesische Fascistische Partij, PFI) was a short-lived fascist political party founded in Bandung, Dutch East Indies in the summer of 1933 by a Javanese economist and politician named Notonindito.
+Although it did not last long and is poorly documented, it is often cited as an example of how European fascist ideas could manifest themselves in an Asian context, as well as appearing in conspiracy literature exaggerating its importance.

 History

 Notonindito, the party's founder, was already well acquainted with Europeans and European society in the Indies in his youth through his membership in the Theosophical Society.
 In the early 1920s he had traveled to Europe to complete his education, first in The Hague and then in Berlin, where he finished a doctorate in Economics and Commerce.
 After his return to the Indies, he became involved in the Indonesian nationalist movement, at first in the Sarekat Islam Party in 1927 and then Sukarno's Indonesian National Party in 1929, eventually becoming its chairman in Pekalongan.

 In the early 1930s in the Indies, the influence of fascism was being increasingly felt, with organizations such as the Netherlands Indies Fascist Organization (Nederlandsch Indische Fascisten Organisatie, NIFO) and Fascisten Unie.
 These organizations appealed to expatriate Germans living in the Indies, as well as some Dutch and Indo (mixed race) people.

 In the summer of 1933, newspapers in Java reported that Notonindito has broken his ties with the Indonesian National Party and founded his own party which he called the Partai Fasis Indonesia (Indonesian Fascist Party).
 The party was said to have as its goal an independent Java with a descendant of Sutawijaya (founder of the Mataram Sultanate) as its constitutional monarch.
-The party also wished the Indies to become a federation of such independent kingdoms with a non-aggression pact with the Netherlands.
+The party also wished the Indies to become a confederation of such independent kingdoms with a non-aggression pact with the Netherlands.